Written by Dr.M.D.Mazumdar, MD

 Diagnosis of Sheehan's Syndrome

-Sheehan's Syndrome is mainly diagnosed by low levels of TSH, ACTH, FSH, and LH with low levels of T4, cortisol, and estradiol in the blood.
-Low levels of IGF-I suggests GH deficiency.
+- Blood Tests: Blood tests will show low levels of TSH, ACTH, FSH, and LH with low levels of T4, cortisol, and estradiol in the blood.
+Low levels of IGF-I (Insulin like growth factor) suggests GH deficiency.

 Treatment of Sheehan's Syndrome